lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 To view recent archives :menuselection:`Archive --> Open Recent`.
 To clear the list of recent files :menuselection:`Archive --> Open Recent --> Clear List`.
 To search for files in an archive press :kbd:`Control+F` or :menuselection:`Archive --> Find`.
 To test your archive press :kbd:`Alt +T` or :menuselection:`File --> Test Integrity`.

  To view the properties of your archive press :kbd:`Alt+ return` or :menuselection:`Archive --> Properties`.
 To see the namme of the archive opened read the :guilabel:`Archive Name` field.
 To see what kind of archive you have read the :guilabel:`Archive type` field.
 To see the mime-type of your archive read the :guilabel:`Mime-type` field.
+To see how the archive is compress read the :guilabel:`Compression method(s)` field.

 .. image:: ark-prop.png